Thibaultfq/virtual-sports/src/members/christopher-schwenker.md

 With deep connections in the cycling esports community, including the UCI and National Governing Bodies, virtual cycling platforms, athletes, and community leaders, Chris has established himself as a **trusted voice**, delivering insightful stories that explore the sport’s nuances and give athletes’ avatars a personality and a voice.

 # Research interest
-Given Chris' immense knowledge and deep connections within the cycling eSports field, he understand the the contemporary challenges and issues these new virtual sports disciplines are faced with better then no one else.
+Given Chris’ immense knowledge and deep connections within the cycling esports field, he has a unique understanding of the contemporary challenges and issues these new virtual disciplines face.
 To this extent, Chris is committed to **sharing his unique skillset with the scientific community** and using it as a vehicle to ensure cycling esports' success.

 Some of the contemporary topics in virtual sports such as cycling esports that comes to mind of Chris are:
 -  universal governance model (UCI vs. traditional esports organization)